|▴Name||▴At MDN||▴#||▴MDN Roles|

 With as many as three dozen students during legislative sessions serving such a wide variety of media, Missouri Digital News could not have succeeded without the assistance and dedication of the student editors.

-Phill Brooks retired from the Missouri Journalism School in 2015 as an emeritus faculty member.
-For a few years, he continued supervising students in the statehouse.
+Phill Brooks retired from the Missouri Journalism School in 2015.

-However, Phill continues part-time coverage for KMOX, produces a weekly column for MPA newspapers and continues MDN.ORG as a unique database resource of Missouri state government information.
+However, Brooks continues part-time coverage for KMOX, produces a weekly column for MPA newspapers and continues MDN.ORG as a unique database resource of Missouri state government information.